bioc/GenomicOZone/README.md

 # GenomicOZone
-An R package to perform genomic zoning and differential analysis on transcriptome data
+An R package to perform genomic zoning, differential zone analysis and visualizations on transcriptome data.
+A vignette document is provided showing how to use the package easily.